Design Editing API

 The Design Editing API enables apps to read and edit the "ingredients" of a design, such as pages and elements.
 This unlocks a range of powerful capabilities for programmatically creating and manipulating designs.

-This page introduces the fundamentals of working with the API, along with some common use-cases, but the best way to understand the full scope of what's possible is to browse the API reference.
+This page introduces the fundamentals of working with the openDesign API, along with some common use-cases.
+To understand the full scope of what's possible with the API, see the latest or preview versions of the openDesign API reference.

 Our design guidelines help you create a high-quality app that easily passes app review.